sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

 If you check the code, you'll notice how simple it is.
 There are three elements.

-- The **nodes**, which is a single component.
+- The **nodes**, which are single components.
 It has a recognizable icon and a name.
 - The **edges**, which are the connections between components.
 They can be directed or undirected.
 - The **clusters**, which group nodes logically.

-And there is not much else, really.
+And there is not much else.
 The diagram is built with this snippet.

 <!-- alerting-workflow -->
 ```python